my latest attempt at being a poet

 old soul in a young persons body

 I have huge respect for the older generations.
-Being fortunate enough to reach old age, they are to be commended.
+Being fortunate enough to reach old age, they are to be honored.
 Growing old is not for pussy’s (as they say).
 In growing up with the older folks, the communication barrier between young and old was torn down.
 It’s easy for me to visit with those older than me.

 Another good thing, that derived from a bad thing, is that I have a personable sense.
 Meaning that I can pick out the mood of a situation, the character of a person, their relationships to others.
 I gained it from being a shy, introverted, little girl.
 Developing no social skills upon entering grade school because I already possessed them from being raised in church.